alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 Subscribers::RegistrationMailer.attach_to('registration')
 {% endhighlight %}

-**Conclusion:** This wires everything up.
-Cool isn't it.
-We have built a modular and composable system.
-We gain a lot of flexibility and get a change to phase out some bad code.
+**Conclusion:** We have built a service which can be consumed as an API in internal project.
+We have built two jobs wrapping the API to be delayed to backgound workers.
+Finally wired everything up using subscribers.

 # <a name="concluding-thoughts">Cocluding thoughts</a>

 A simple pattern like pub/sub can help us write highly decoupled modules.
 These loosely coupeled modules can be composed together in variety of ways to create a flexible, robust and scalable application.
-The modules can be replaced and upgraded without affecting the system as whole.
+These module can be upgraded without affecting the system if they adhere to a contract of event names and payload data.
+It can help us build a great application composed of loosely coupled, self contained modules.

 If you liked today's article, keep looking for the next one.
 If you like the implmentation and would love to help in gemifying it, please get in touch at `rubish[dot]gupta[at]almaconnect[dot]com` or `tech[dot]team[at]almaconnect[dot]com`